rajammanabrolu/rajammanabrolu.github.io/index.md

 It reads:

 "Well, hello there.
 I'm a researcher on the [Mosaic](https://mosaic.allenai.org/) team in the [Allen Institute for AI](https://allenai.org/).
-I am an incoming Assitant Professor of Computer Science at the University of California, San Diego - recruiting PhD students in the 2023-24 admissions cycle.
+I am an incoming Assistant Professor of Computer Science at the University of California, San Diego - recruiting PhD students in the 2023-24 admissions cycle.

 I received my PhD in Computer Science from the School of Interactive Computing at the Georgia Institute of Technology, advised by Professor Mark Riedl as a research assistant at the [Entertainment Intelligence Lab](https://eilab.gatech.edu/).